 Catalogues and Publications

 With the goal of fostering the interest in and the engagement with art on various levels, the Gesellschaft für Moderne Kunst has published or helped to publish numerous exhibition catalogues and publications on current topics revolving around modern andcontemporary art, including the publications accompanying the Wolfgang Hahn Prize and the catalogue to the exhibition ‘Joan Mitchell.
 Retrospective.
 Her Life and Paintings’.
 The Gesellschaft für Moderne Kunst has made a substantial contribution to the new Museum Ludwig's collection catalogue, which was published in 2018.

 The so-called ‘Kunst:Dialoge’ provide a platform for an open exchange on topics of modern and contemporary art among peers.
 Art history students from the universities in Cologne, Bonn and Düsseldorf are trained as art mediators and answer art-related questions in the Museum Ludwig on selected dates.
-The highlight of the program of the ‘kunst:dialoge’ is the ‘Junge Nacht': Here, art enthusiasts are given the opportunity to discover the collection of the Museum Ludwig together with thirty young experts until midnight.
+Art enthusiasts are given the opportunity to discover the collection of the Museum Ludwig together with the young experts.